faizanz786/albums/README.md

 ## Requirements

-This sample project depends on `boto3`, the AWS SDK for Python, and requires Python 2.6.5+, 2.7, 3.3, 3.4, or 3.5.
+This sample project depends on `boto3` and `flask`, the AWS SDK and web framework for Python, and requires Python 2.6.5+, 2.7, 3.3, 3.4, or 3.5.
 You can install `boto3` using pip:

     pip install boto3
+    pip install flask

 ## Basic Configuration